europaphp/skeleton/src/Europa/readme.md

 Response
 --------

-Similar to the request object, each type of request has its own type of response both for the sake of convention and simplicity.
+Similar to the request object, each type of request has its own type of response both for the sake of convention, simplicity and maintainability.
 An HTTP response abstracts header setting and output.

 Router
 ------